 Home of the Great Classics of XIX century (Tolstoy, Dostoevsky,…), but also to one of the greatest wildlife diversities in the world, Russia is the right place to combine a culture rich vacation and to explore wild untamed nature!
-There is no other country in the world where the brown bear is not only found in healthy numbers across its vast territory, but also takes a special place in the heart of the Russian people, in its culture and folklore!
+Russia scores higher in terms of official wildlife conservation as well, not only through land surface allocated but for the approach itself, for example whereas first National Parks in U.S. where created on behalf of humans for their relaxation, in Russia special national parks (zapovednik) were created specially on behalf of wildlife, to be protected from human presence, and to keep the nature and its processes unspoiled!
+There is no other country in the world where, an iconic species, the brown bear, is not only found in healthy numbers across its vast territory, but also takes a special place in the heart of the Russian people, in its culture and folklore!

 Misha, 1980 Olympics mascot in Moscow…also the place to start our journey, visiting museums while buying our time for Kamchatka flight, on the 12th of August 2018.